comp-medchem/LigExtract/README.md

      -r    maximum PDB resolution accepted
      -o    selected ligand selection mode: can be 'filter' or 'cluster' -c    cleaning outcome: 'clean' will delete all *.cif files; 'nan' will keep all *.cif files.

+#### Usage Notes:

+- ligextract will prompt the user to manually reject or accept each of all experiment methods used to obtain the PDBs associated with the uniprot queries